-We are pleased to announce that an international conference „Religion and Politics: The Cult Of Dionysus in the Graeco-Roman World”, co-organised by the Faculty of Humanities at the University of Cardinal Stefan Wyszynski in Warsaw, and Teologia Polityczna will take place in the College of Europe in Natolin, Warsaw on the 18th January (Friday).
+The international conference „Religion and Politics: The Cult Of Dionysus in the Graeco-Roman World”, co-organised by the Faculty of Humanities at the University of Cardinal Stefan Wyszynski in Warsaw, and Teologia Polityczna is currently taking place in the College of Europe in Natolin.
+Watch online here!

 Where: College of Europe in Natolin, Warsaw